Professor-G/arxiv-astro-summarizer/docs/index.rst

-..
-REPONAME documentation master file, created by sphinx-quickstart on Thu Mar 24 11:15:14 2022.
+.. arxiv-astro-summarizer documentation master file, created by sphinx-quickstart on Thu Mar 24 11:15:14 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.